On this day, October 7, 1975 comedian and singer-songwriter Tim Minchin was born in Northampton, England to Australian parents.

 The song has now been viewed more than three million times on YouTube.

 Pell was convicted in 2019 for sexually abusing two choirboys in Melbourne in the 1990s.
+He was released from prison on April 7, 2020 after the High Court quashed his five convictions for child sexual abuse.

 In 2017 during the Australian Marriage Law Postal Survey, Minchin released a pro-marriage equality parody of Peter Allen’s famous song I Still Call Australia Home titled I Still Call Australia Homophobic.